5 min read · Design

 Key takeaways

-- Best with Arctic White or warm wood accent
+- Best paired with Arctic White trim, a natural-wood door, or Aged Pewter for monochrome

 FAQ